christopherrons/financial-services/README.md

-# shadow-orderbook
+# Financial Services
-The application shadows an orderbook from a given exchange and allows the user to access data through a rest api.
+This application takes market data and feeds it through the matching engine.